Six Essential Hearing Aid Cleaning Tools

 Hearing aid dehumidifiers help your hearing aids perform at their best, and are one of the best hearing aid cleaning tools to ensure your devices last as long as possible.
-A dehumidifier, also known as a drying station, keeps your devices moisture-free and conveniently doubles as a pocket-sized carrying case.
+A dehumidifier, so known as a drying station or a hearing aid dryer, keeps your devices moisture-free and conveniently doubles as a pocket-sized carrying case.
 Some dehumidifiers offer practical UV technology which will also kill harmful bacteria that might remain after you’ve cleaned them.
 These hearing aid cleaning tools are also a convenient place to store your hearing aids when you take them out in the evening.

 6. Disinfectant Spray

 Disinfectant or cleaning spray is recommended for cleaning, disinfecting, and deodorizing your hearing aids; however, be sure to pick a spray that is specially formulated for your device, as a solution with chemicals or alcohol can do more harm than good.
 It is recommended to pair with a microfiber cloth for best results, or you can even opt for cleaning wipes for a more convenient cleaning system.
 Disinfectants that are specifically designed for hearing aids contain a surface-active agent that is highly effective against ear wax.